Esri/hub.js/docs/src/guides/advanced/access-control.md

 ### Developer Guidance

 As we build the next generation of the ArcGIS Hub system, want behavior to be “configurable by default” - meaning that we should design and build the UI layer by querying the Permissions subsystem, instead of implementing custom checks in-place.
 This will enable the system to adapt to different licensing, or packaging strategies, simply by changing the business rules, instead of making sweeping code changes.

+## Overriding Permissions in the Hub Applications
+In order to flex some conditions in the application, the Hub applications can be passed query params which allow individual permissions to be enabed/disabled.
+This is supported in the Ember and React applications.
+In both, the host application is responsible for extracting the params and passing into the `ArcGISContextManager`, as well as removing the params from the uri once it's processed.

+### Enabling Permissions
+To enable a permission in the hub applications, pass `?pe=permission:to:enable`.
+This will only override the `environment` and `availability` checks - meaning this can be used to verify behavior gated to QA, on PROD before full release.
+However, this can not be used to circumvent license, privilege or group membership checks.

+### Disabling Permissions
+To enable a permission in the hub applications, pass `?pd=permission:to:disable`.
+Unlike enabling a permission, any permission may be disabled regardless of it's definition.
+As noted above, in this case, the `checkPermission` call will return `{access:false, reason: "disabled-by-<feature>-flag" ...}`